Appley Bridge

-Appley Bridge is a small, affluent village crossing the borders of Greater Manchester and West Lancashire, England.
+Appley Bridge is a village in West Lancashire, England.
+It straddles the borders of Greater Manchester and Lancashire, England.
 It is located off Junction 27 of the M6 motorway and is nestled in the Douglas Valley alongside the Leeds and Liverpool Canal.

 Toponymy

 Appley comes from Apple lea (on the River Douglas), from (boscus de "Woodland") Appelae, Appeleie, or Appeleye, found in 13th-century Chartulary of Cockersand Abbey; also "Appley Moor"; within the township of Wrightington in the ancient parish of Eccleston.

 Community

-Once a busy industrial village with a paint and linoleum works, several quarries, and clay pits for the Wigan brick company, today the village still has several factories including a weighbridge manufacturer and a caravan factory.
-Today it is not as busy, with its main purpose being providing housing for the many commuters who work along the M6 corridor.
+Appleby Bridge was a thriving industrial village with a paint and linoleum works, several quarries, and clay pits for the Wigan brick company, today the village still has several factories including a weighbridge manufacturer and a caravan factory.

 Appley Bridge has two churches, (Methodist and Church of England), and is in the Deanery of Chorley, Diocese of Blackburn.

 Most of the children residing in Appley Bridge attend All Saints primary school, Shevington Vale primary school and Shevington high school.

 Appley Bridge railway station, opened in 1855 by the Lancashire & Yorkshire Railway, is situated on the Southport to Manchester line.
 The village contains a few convenience shops, a football field, multiple children's playing areas, several country pubs and a post office.
 Appley Bridge converges into the village of Shevington Vale which is within the Greater Manchester border.
-In Shevington Vale (which is distinct from nearby Shevington), there is a range of amenities including a SPAR convenience store, a Chinese takeaway, a hairdressing salon and a pharmacy.
-There is also a small children's play area and football pitch opposite Shevington Vale Primary School.
-The Golden Days garden centre is just outside the main village on Back Lane, near the M6 Motorway junction.
-A waste paper recycling yard is also present on Appley Lane North offering free disposal of cardboard and paper as well as other services.